danhey/maelstrom/paper/paper.md

 We have developed a Python package, ``Maelstrom``, which implements this technique. ``Maelstrom`` is written using the popular Bayesian inference framework, ``PyMC3``, allowing for the use of gradient based samplers such as No-U-Turn [@Hoffman2011NoUTurn] and Hamiltonian Monte Carlo [@Duane1987Hybrid].
-The core of ``Maelstrom`` is the ``orbit`` module, which returns a light curve given the frequencies of pulsation and the classical orbital parameters.
-We also provide a set of predefined PyMC3 models for a general first-look of the data. ``Maelstrom`` tutorials for modelling more complex systems along with customising the priors.
+``Maelstrom`` features a series of pre-defined ``PyMC3`` models for analysing binary motion within stellar pulsations.
+These are powered by the ``orbit`` module, which returns a light curve given the frequencies of pulsation and the classical orbital parameters.
+Using this light curve, one can compare with photometric data from the *Kepler* and *TESS* space missions to fit for binary motion.
+For more complex systems outside the pre-defined scope, the ``orbit`` module can be used to construct custom models with different priors, and combine them with other ``PyMC3`` codes, such as exoplanet [@DanForeman-Mackey2019Dfm].
+We also provide a series of tutorials for modelling more complex systems along with customising the priors.

+The ``periodogram`` module is used to search for weak time delay signals in the data.
+Like the Box-Least Squares periodogram, the time delay periodogram operates by iterating over a range of supplied orbital periods and calculating the likelihood of the model at each period.
+If the system is indeed a binary, the likelihood will peak at the correct orbital period.
+Typically, this is only used for extremely short period binaries.

 # References